apchamberlain/poker-detector/README.md

-If you take five cards from a standard 52-card deck, without replacing each card after you take it, there are 2,598,960 combinations in total (["52 take 5"](https://www.mathsisfun.com/combinatorics/combinations-permutations.html) if you remember your basic combinatorics).
+If you take five cards from a standard 52-card deck, without replacing each card after you take it, there are 2,598,960 combinations in total (["52 take 5"](https://www.mathsisfun.com/combinatorics/combinations-permutations.html) if you remember your basic combinatorics from Statistics 101).

 Following the principle (first written down by
 [Jon Bentley](http://www.amazon.com/dp/0201657880), I think) that code